shubhachandra/gcp-py/README.md

-Here’s how you could build on the previous email, adding these new discussion points clearly and professionally.
-You can copy this directly or adapt it:
+Here’s how you can add that nicely to the previous email, keeping it professional and clear:

 ⸻